 By Bobby Ross Jr.

-I serve full time as editor-in-chief of The Christian Chronicle and write the Weekend Plug-in column each Friday for Religion Unplugged.
+I serve as editor-in-chief of The Christian Chronicle and write the Weekend Plug-in column for Religion Unplugged.
 Besides my regular work, I freelanced in 2025 for The Associated Press and the Washington Post.

 This fall I flew 5,000 miles to France, and my wife, Tamie, got to go with me.
 My in-depth Chronicle series explored spiritual renewal in that secular Western European nation.